skip to main content

 3. The Office of School Counseling will audit the grade changes annually.

-4. Appeals of grade changes can be made to the Community Superintendent.
+4. Appeals of grade changes can be made to the Superintendent/designee.

 8. Instructional Levels